-All surveys are performed as [Indicate type of surveys - walking, windshield, semi-automated etc.] surveys, and a minimum 10% sampling rate is utilized.
-Field crews are typically composed of [Agency should edit as applicable] a one-person crew on residential streets and some collectors, and up to two-person crews for major arterials, depending on traffic volumes and speeds.
+All surveys are performed as Indicate type of surveys - walking, windshield, semi-automated etc. surveys, and a minimum 10% sampling rate is utilized.
+Field crews are typically composed of Click here to enter field crew information (Typically a one-person crew on residential streets and some collectors, and up to two-person crews for major arterials, depending on traffic volumes and speeds.
+Edit as appropriate).
 The safety of field personnel is paramount in all instances.

 The sample unit selected must be representative of the entire pavement section.
-This assumes that the section is homogenous; if it is not homogeneous, then the section must be split according to the criteria agreed upon by the agency.
+This assumes that the section is homogeneous; if it is not homogeneous, then the section must be split according to the criteria agreed upon by the agency.
 Typically, the criteria used are: